 Main article: Ohio Department of Rehabilitation and Correction

-Since 2013, various Aramark uniform services contractors providing food services in Ohio correctional institutions have been layed off or otherwise given reprimands for improper behavior with inmates such as sexual intercourse, prohibited communication, and trafficking unauthorized items.
-At least 204 Aramark uniform services contractors have been barred from entry to Ohio prisons for these infractions.
-On December 1, 2015 prisoners employed in the kitchen under Aramark uniform services supervision put on a strike because they had to cut poultry with pan tops as opposed to being allowed to use meat slicers.
-An Aramark uniform services contractor was given a write-up over the riot.
+Since 2013, various Aramark uniform rental services contractors providing food services in Ohio correctional institutions have been laid off or otherwise given reprimands for improper behavior with inmates such as sexual intercourse, prohibited communication, and trafficking unauthorized items.
+At least 204 Aramark uniform rental services contractors have been barred from entry to Ohio prisons for these infractions.
+On December 1, 2015 prisoners employed in the kitchen under Aramark uniform rental services supervision put on a strike because they had to cut poultry with pan tops as opposed to being allowed to use meat slicers.
+An Aramark uniform rental services contractor was given a write-up over the riot.

-Since Ohio began using Aramark uniform services in 2013, the Ohio Civil Services Employee Association has tried to win back control of the food services agreement.
+Since Ohio began using Aramark uniform rental services in 2013, the Ohio Civil Services Employee Association has tried to win back control of the food services agreement.
 A bid turned in by the union in fall of 2015 collapsed after a state report discovered it did not adequately show forecasted expenses.
 Aramark’s agreement was renewed.
-The chief of the union said Aramark uniform services “continues to violate their contract every day with food shortages, health and safety violations, bad employee conduct, low food quality.”
+The chief of the union said Aramark uniform rental services “continues to violate their contract every day with food shortages, health and safety violations, bad employee conduct, low food quality.”
 As of late 2015, the union was seeking arbitration versus the state over this agreement.

-In 2014, Aramark uniform services was given 2 fines totaling $272,200 for contract abuses.
+In 2014, Aramark uniform rental services was given 2 fines totaling $272,200 for contract abuses.
 The state offered to credit money spent on additional contractor training towards the fines.
-The same year 9 Aramark uniform services employees were sacked for illegal possession breeches and 15 were sacked for “security violations.”
+The same year 9 Aramark uniform rental services employees were sacked for illegal possession breeches and 15 were sacked for “security violations.”

 Contact us today to get your questions answered by an expert.